SobhanMP/OPAC/README.md

 The code can be ran by adding the packages via `import Pkg; Pkg.dev("https://github.com/SobhanMP/OPAC")` and then running the scripts in the order showed.
 The fist one generates the instances (and can be skipped) it can benefit from more processes ex. `-p 8`.
 The scond one generates the table that compares the col-gen process and the third one generates the table comparing the problem solving speed.  they write their result to the standard output (only the last 2) and to files and are resumable in the sense that re-running the scripts will cause them to continue their task.
 The last one generates the figures.

+Developed in the context of Ivan Contreras's INDU 6361 Discrete Optimization.